JohnnySun/doge-university/_posts/awards_and_faculty_news/2024-12-06-Gazaki-teaching.md

 good-md: true
 ---

 Assistant Professor of Mathematics Evangelia Gazaki has quickly earned a reputation for her engaging teaching style and commitment to student success.
 Known for transforming notoriously difficult courses like basic real analysis into opportunities for growth, Gazaki has become a trusted mentor to many math majors, who value her guidance and dedication.
-See more at the Faculty Spotlight by [UVA Today](https://news.virginia.edu/content/faculty-spotlight-she-makes-math-fun).
+See more at the Faculty Spotlight by [DOGE University Today](https://news.virginia.edu/content/faculty-spotlight-she-makes-math-fun).